lvh/lvh.github.io/posts/secret-stores.md

 software or in dedicated hardware devices like HSMs, often provided by cloud providers, as with Amazon's KMS.
-Generally (although not intrinsically), this means that the third party system you're talking to is fully trusted to see the plaintexts credentials; either permanently or at least at decryption time.
+Generally (although not intrinsically), this means that the third party system you're talking to is fully trusted to see the plaintext credentials; either permanently or at least at decryption time.

 ## Vault

-Hashicorp's [Vault][vault] is a relatively new and very popular contender.
+Hashicorp's [Vault][vault] is a popular new contender.

-Unlike some of the other alternatives, key management is done entirely in memory; there is currently no option to use keys managed in an HSM or KMS.
-This option appears [to be dismissed][vault-no-kms] on the issue tracker.
+Unlike some of the other alternatives, key management is done entirely in software.
+There is currently no option to use keys managed in an HSM or KMS.

-QQQ read vault's TODO docs/tickets
+This option appears [to be dismissed][vault-no-kms] on the issue tracker, and a KMS implementation [was contributed but never merged][vault-no-kms-pr].
+There is a [documentation page][vault-vs-kms] on why Vault is better; but this doesn't address why you wouldn't simply have KMS do the encryption for you.
+It is reasonable to have more faith in specialized hardware to keep keys secret than in a nontrivially sized, actively developed codebase.

+Because it's a service you host, Vault is able to do things like key rotation and audit logs and has first-class support for both.

+Intrinsic to Vault's model is the concept of leasing, renewing and revocation.

 ## (Building on) hosted platforms